Anti-Kickback Statute Compliance in Healthcare Transactions

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to healthcare counsel on the Anti-Kickback Statute (AKS) provisions and regulatory safe harbors.
+This CLE course will provide guidance to healthcare counsel on the Anti-Kickback Statute (AKS) provisions and regulatory safe harbors.
 The panel will provide guidance on how to determine when the AKS is implicated and what counsel can do to identify potential AKS problems.
 The panel will also offer best practices for structuring arrangements to minimize risk under the AKS.

 - Understanding the AKS